PayPal fees calculator

 If you’re selling locally, you don’t need to use PayPal at all!
 Try offering pickup and delivery within your local area, and ask to be paid in cash or via a direct bank transfer.

 Look into alternative payment methods, including cash, Stripe, Square, Venmo, and others.
-See which platform offers the best fees for your business.
+See which platform offers the best fees for your business in 2024.

-Paypal isn’t free, even if it is convenient.
-In fact, when most freelancers do their PayPal 1099 taxes at the end of a year, they should include PayPal fees as a deductible expense against earnings.
-While the exact amount you’ll pay per transaction will vary based on the amount you received, here is the current formula:
+PayPal isn’t free, even if it is convenient.
+When freelancers do their 2024 PayPal 1099 taxes, they should include PayPal fees as a deductible expense against earnings.
+While the exact amount paid per transaction varies, here is the current formula:

 On a $500 job, for example, you’d pay $22.30 in PayPal fees for receiving the money.
 Then, it would cost an additional $1.50 to have a check issued.

 For a freelancer who does $35,000 in sales each year, with 60% of those sales coming through PayPal payments, you can expect to pay fees on $21,000.
-This would be a minimum of $924.30 in fees, but likely more (since the $.30 charge is per transaction, it would really depend on the transaction numbers.)
+This would be a minimum of $924.30 in fees, but likely more.
+Since the $0.30 charge is per transaction, the total fees depend on the number of transactions.

-One way that freelancers are getting around the PayPal fees when receiving money is by bundling them into their service costs.
-If you normally charge $250 for a blog post, you can choose to charge $265 and more than cover your PayPal fees.
-The client doesn’t necessarily know what all goes into your pricing formula, so this is a safe way to feel good about the value you provide while also keeping your expenses in check.
+Freelancers often manage PayPal fees by bundling them into their service costs.
+For example, if you usually charge $250 for a blog post, you can increase the price to $265 to cover PayPal fees.
+Clients don’t necessarily know your pricing formula, so this method helps maintain your value while controlling expenses.

-(Note that PayPal prohibits passing on the cost of fees as a fee “surcharge”.
-Just as a restaurant can’t charge you more for using a credit card vs. cash, you can’t charge an additional fee for accepting PayPal.
-You can, however, charge a bit more across the board to account for your PayPal expenses.
-Be sure that you aren’t adding this extra charge as a line item on your invoices.
-Simply bundle it into your service cost.)
+PayPal prohibits passing on fees as a surcharge.
+Just as restaurants can’t charge more for using credit cards instead of cash, you cannot add extra fees specifically for PayPal payments.
+However, you can increase your overall pricing to cover PayPal expenses.
+Avoid listing this extra charge as a separate line item on invoices.
+Instead, simply bundle it into your service cost.

 Final thoughts on PayPal for freelancers

-In the end, it’s hard to avoid using PayPal entirely.
-Some clients insist on using it, and it’s really one of the most convenient ways to get paid – and in a hurry.
-When tied to a PayPal Mastercard, it can simultaneously serve as a tool for both tracking expenses and payments.
-(Many freelancers use their PayPal payments to then pay off their card, making it easy to keep debt paid off each month).
+It’s hard to avoid using PayPal entirely.
+Some clients insist on it, and it is one of the most convenient and quick payment methods.
+When linked to a PayPal Mastercard, it also helps track expenses and payments.
+Many freelancers use PayPal payments to pay off their card, making it easy to avoid monthly debt.

-In truth, PayPal may be the best option for those looking for quick payments from any source, and without the need to expose your personal information or bank account numbers.
-There are also few things more satisfying then getting a notification that payment has been received for a job well done.
-Perhaps the best part of freelancing, getting paid is an amazing feeling, indeed.
-Ensure it happens fast by signing up for a free Bonsai trial.
+PayPal may be the best option for quick payments from any source without exposing your personal information or bank details.
+Few things are more satisfying than receiving a payment notification for a job well done.
+Ensure fast payments by signing up for a free Bonsai trial.